liferay/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/03-advanced-configuration.markdown

 ### Adding Type Mappings

-`additionalTypeMappings` defines extra field mappings for the `LiferayDocumentType` type definition.
+`additionalTypeMappings` defines extra mappings for the `LiferayDocumentType` type definition.
 These are applied when the index is created.
-Add these field mappings in using JSON syntax.
+Add the mappings in using JSON syntax.
 For more information see [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/mapping.html) and [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/indices-put-mapping.html).
-Use `additionalTypeMappings` for new field (`properties`) mappings, but don't try to override existing `properties` mappings.
-If any of the `properties` mappings set here overlap with existing mappings, index creation fails.
-Use `overrideTypeMappings` to replace the default `properties` mappings.
+Use `additionalTypeMappings` for new field (`properties`) mappings and new dynamic templates, but don't try to override existing mappings.
+If any of the mappings set here overlap with existing mappings, index creation fails.
+Use `overrideTypeMappings` to replace default mappings.

 As with dynamic templates, you can add sub-field mappings to @product@'s type mapping.
 These are referred to as